JavaScript is required

 Apologizing for a mistake

-When you actually did something wrong and need to apologize, "xin lỗi" is your go-to phrase.
+When you did something wrong and need to apologize, "xin lỗi" is your go-to phrase.
 You can make it more personal by adding pronouns: "em xin lỗi anh" (I apologize to you, older brother) or "tôi xin lỗi" (I apologize).

 The pronoun "tôi" is the formal, neutral "I" that works in most situations.
 It's safe when you're not sure about the relationship or formality level.
 But Vietnamese people adjust their pronouns based on age and relationship constantly, so you'll hear lots of variations.